0xBA5E64/wyrite/docs/chronicle.md

 ```SQL
 CREATE USER foo2@test IDENTIFIED BY 'password';
 ```
-Reading it it's pretty easy to understand what's going on; you're creating a user "foo2" that's "at test", with a password of "password".
+Reading it it's pretty easy to understand what's going on; you're creating a user `foo2` that's "*at* `test`", with a password of "`password`".
 All in all, ignoring whatever "@test" is, this is pretty simple to read, and barring the monospace typeface and all-caps syntax, I'm pretty sure any engish speaker off the street could tell you what this is supposed to do on their own.

 Things get trickier however as soon as I try to decipher the syntax; In a domain like computing where spaces are used to destinguish between distinct parts of a command or statement, whys are `IDENTIFIED` and `BY` separate?
 For that matter, why is the verb `IDENTIFIED` used to specify a password, a concept that's much more commonly associated with "Authentication"?

-Knowing `@test` is specifying the foo2 user as only being authorized to connect from the `test` host, Were I to chance the syntax of something like this, I'd probably want it written something more like:
+Knowing `@test` is specifying the `foo2`-user as only being authorized to connect from the `test` Host, were I to design the syntax of something like this, I'd probably want it to look a bit more like:
 ```
 USER CREATE foo2 AUTH HOST 'test' AUTH PASSWORD 'password';
 ```